ezzimo/VoteWebSite/README.md

 # Vote WebApp
 A Simple project done to allow Users from Hemophiliac community voting on pictures, it's a volunteer work for nonprofit organization www.anaph.ma.
-There is a lot to do in design and colors.
-It's writting with PHP Version 7.4.11, Javascript and phpMyAdmin Version information: 4.5.4.
+There is a lot to do in design and colors. to visit the webSite and see how it look => https://ajinfahmou.000webhostapp.com/ It's writting with PHP Version 7.4.11, Javascript and phpMyAdmin Version information: 4.5.4.
 Database is Anaph with multiple tables.
 Web server Apache/2.4.18.
 Different envirenement Setting tutorial: